-Notes: These graphs plot the average share of capital gains realizations that are held for less than five years and for more than 10 years.
+Fig. 4.
+Holding length by asset class.
+These graphs plot the average share of capital gains realizations that are held for less than 5 years and for more than 10 years.
 For reference, we also plot the maximum federal long-term capital gains tax rate.
-Data from the IRS SOCA.
+Data from the Internal Revenue Statistics, Sales of Capital Assets (IRS SOCA).
+A color version of this figure is available online.